Skip navigation

 The U.S.–Pacific Institute for Rising Leaders Fellowship

-In October 2023, the inaugural year of the Fellowship brought 29 mid-career leaders from Pacific Island countries and territories – up to two from each country/territory – to Johns Hopkins SAIS for a leadership development program.
-Read more here.
+In October 2023, the inaugural year of the Fellowship brought 29 high-achieving mid-career leaders from 16 Pacific Island countries and territories – up to two from each country/territory – to Johns Hopkins SAIS for an intensive leadership development program.
+This unique program was designed to help Pacific leaders understand the Washington policy context, inform DC-based experts about Pacific priorities and issues, and strengthen partnerships and open communication between Pacific Island countries.
+Read more about the inaugural cohort here.

-The inaugural cohort of the U.S.-Pacific Institute for Rising Leaders during their visit to The White House.
+The second cohort of the U.S.-Pacific Institute for Rising Leaders during their visit to The White House.

-The second cohort of the Fellowship will be held in October 2024 for three weeks, and will focus on strengthening leadership, decision-making, and communications skills, as well as building Fellows’ understanding of contemporary international issues such as climate, development, public health, and maritime topics.
+The second cohort of the Fellowship was held in October 2024 for three weeks, and focused on strengthening leadership, decision-making, and communications skills, as well as building Fellows’ understanding of contemporary international issues such as climate, development, public health, and maritime topics.

 Applicants from the following countries and territories are invited to apply: Cook Islands, Federated States of Micronesia, Fiji, French Polynesia, Kiribati, Marshall Islands, Nauru, New Caledonia, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.